Lone-Wolf50/Verps/README.md

 **Version**: 1.0.0
 **Status**: Active Development

-Made with ❤️ by the Verp Team
+Made with the Verp Team
 - A **Supabase** project (free tier works) with the tables listed at the bottom of this file.
 - A **Gmail account** set up with an App Password for sending emails.
 - A **Paystack** account with your secret key (only needed for payment processing).